scalalandio/chimney/docs/docs/supported-transformations.md

 ### Wiring the constructor's parameter to a raw value

 Another way of handling the missing source field - or overriding existing one - is providing the value for the constructor's argument/setter yourself.
-The successful value can be provided with `.withFieldConst`:
+The successful value can be provided using `.withFieldConst`:

 !!! example